Liberland

-Liberland's official website states that the nation was founded in the wake of the ongoing Croatia–Serbia border dispute.
-According to Jedlička, this dispute resulted in a plot of land west of the Danube being unclaimed by either country.
+Liberland's website states that the nation was founded in the wake of the ongoing Croatia–Serbia border dispute.
+Jedlička asserts that this dispute means Gjorna Siga is unclaimed by either country, so is free for him to claim.
 The parcel of land in question is 7 km2 in area, roughly the same size as Gibraltar.
 It has been administered by Croatia since the Croatian War of Independence.

 Liberland has no recognition from any recognized nation.
-The land lacks infrastructure and lies on the floodplain of the Danube.
+The land lacks infrastructure and lies on a floodplain.
 Croatia has frequently blocked off access to Gornja Siga since 2015.
-As a result, a number of people, including Jedlička, have been arrested for trying to enter the claimed land.
+A number of people, including Jedlička, have been arrested for trying to enter the claimed land.